Open-source BOS tomography dataset of high-speed flow over a flight body: Experimental and Computational Methods

 \subsubsection{Deflection Sensing}

-Computer vision algorithms were used to estimate bi-directional deflections from the flow-on\slash -off image pairs \cite{Schmidt2025}.
+Computer vision algorithms were used to estimate bi-directional deflections from the flow-off\slash flow-on image pairs \cite{Schmidt2025}.
 Figure~\ref{fig: deflections} shows data from the master camera at different rotations of the flight body.
-Deflections estimated via Horn--Schunck optical flow are presented in the top row, with the bottom row showing re-projections from the results in Sec.~\ref{sec: results}.
-Characteristic shock structures are evident, including the expected windward and leeward oblique shocks and a clear expansion fan forming off the tail.
-Re-projections outlined in blue correspond to views not included in the reconstruction and thus serve as validation, confirming the accuracy of our results.
+Deflections estimated via Horn--Schunck optical flow are presented in the top row, with the bottom row showing reprojections computed from the results in Sec.~\ref{sec: results}.
+Characteristic shock structures are evident, including the expected windward and leeward oblique shocks and a clear expansion fan forming off the tail. reprojections outlined in blue correspond to views not included in the reconstruction and thus serve as validation, corroborating the accuracy of our results.

 Our Horn--Schunck implementation includes local image normalization within 16~px windows and Gaussian smoothing using a 1~px kernel, applied to both the reference and deflected frames.
 Optimal regularization was approximated through an L-curve analysis.
 This method produced estimates consistent with physical intuition, in contrast to tuned cross-correlation (CC) and wavelet optical flow (WOF) estimates.
-The CC scheme underestimated deflections across shocks and exhibited greater artifacts than the Horn--Schunck estimates in Fig.~\ref{fig: deflections}.
-While WOF results had magnitudes comparable to Horn--Schunck, WOF deflections displayed wavelet ``fingerprints,'' potentially caused by spatial variations in the back-illumination.
+The CC scheme underestimated deflections across shocks and exhibited greater artifacts than the Horn--Schunck estimates shown in Fig.~\ref{fig: deflections}.
+WOF results had magnitudes comparable to Horn--Schunck, but WOF deflections displayed wavelet ``fingerprints,'' potentially caused by spatial variations in the back-illumination.
 Visual comparisons are available in the public repository.